Fritz Thyssen: Weimar Germany

-Thyssen remained a member of the German National People's Party until 1932, and did not join the Nazi Party until 1933.
+Thyssen remained a member of the German National People's Party until 1932 and did not join the Nazi Party until 1933.

-In 1930 artist John Heartfield depicted Thyssen as the puppetmaster manipulating Hitler on the cover of communist magazine Arbeiter Illustrierte Zeitung (AIZ, Workers' Illustrated Newspaper).

-In November, 1932, Thyssen and Hjalmar Schacht were the main organisers of a letter to President Paul von Hindenburg urging him to appoint Hitler as Chancellor.
-Thyssen also persuaded the Association of German Industrialists to donate three million Reichsmarks to the Nazi Party for the March, 1933 Reichstag election.
-As a reward, he was selected to run as a Nazi candidate in the election, and was elected to the Reichstag and appointed to the Council of State of Prussia, the largest German state.
+In November, 1932, Thyssen and Hjalmar Schacht were the main organisers of a letter to President Paul von Hindenburg to urge him to appoint Hitler as Chancellor.
+Thyssen also persuaded the Association of German Industrialists to donate three million Reichsmarks to the Nazi Party for the March 1933 Reichstag election.
+In 1933, the artist John Heartfield depicted Thyssen as the puppetmaster manipulating Hitler on the cover of communist magazine Arbeiter Illustrierte Zeitung (AIZ, Workers' Illustrated Newspaper).

 Nazi Germany

 Thyssen welcomed the Nazi suppression of leftist organisations such as the Communist Party, the Social Democratic Party, and trade unions.
+On 11 July 1933, he was among the first members appointed to the Council of State of Prussia, the largest German state.
+At the November 1933 parliamentary election, he was elected to the Reichstag from electoral constituency 22 (Düsseldorf East) and retained this seat until his break with the Nazis in September 1939.
+Thyssen also became a member of Hans Frank's Academy for German Law in 1933.
 In 1934, he was one of the business leaders who persuaded Hitler to suppress the SA, leading to the "Night of the Long Knives".

-Thyssen became a member of Hans Frank's Academy for German Law.
-He accepted the anti-Jewish legislation in pre-war Nazi Germany that excluded Jews from business and professional life, and dismissed his Jewish employees.
+Thyssen accepted the anti-Jewish legislation in pre-war Nazi Germany that excluded Jews from business and professional life, and dismissed his Jewish employees.
 But as a Catholic, he objected to the increasing Nazi persecution of the Catholic Church in Germany, which gathered pace after 1935: in 1937 he sent a letter to Hitler, protesting at the persecution of Christians in Germany.
 The breaking point for Thyssen was the violent pogrom against the Jews in November 1938, known as Kristallnacht, which caused him to resign from the Prussian Council of State.
-By 1939 he was also bitterly criticising Nazi economic policies, which focused on rearmament in preparation for war.
+By 1939, he was also bitterly criticising Nazi economic policies, which focused on rearmament in preparation for war.